mvolkmann/blog/src/dart.md

 ### Sets

-A set is an unordered collection of unique values.
+A `Set` is an unordered collection of unique values.
 A literal set is written as a
 comma-separated list of values surrounded by curly braces.
 For example, `var numbers = {3, 7, 19};`